 Following worship, the books are taken out for reading.
 The child is often ritually taught to write for the first time on rice spread on a plate.
 Cultural programs are also organized on this day.

-On Saraswati Day, people on Bali, Indonesia, make flower offerings in temples and sacred texts.
+On Saraswati Day, people in Bali, Indonesia, make flower offerings in temples and sacred texts.
 On this day, they go to the sea or sacred waterfalls to offer prayers and then rinse themselves in that water.
 It is often celebrated with theater and dance performances.

-It is said that chanting the Saraswati mantra 64 times every morning and evening for 21 consecutive days will help devotees get the blessings of the goddess.
+It is said that chanting the Saraswati mantra 64 times every morning and evening for 21 consecutive days will help devotees get the blessings of the Goddess.

-Symbols of Saraswati
+Symbols of Goddess Saraswati

 Colors